kyles0623/SimpleChat/README.md

 This is a basic Chat system written in Java 7 with JavaFX library for FAU OOP class.

-There is already a server instance running.
-Use 52.10.227.178 as the host and 75 as the port.

-Or, if you want to run locally, you can run it locally
+you can run the server locally with:

-with java -jar RunServer.jar [port]
+java -jar RunServer.jar [port]

-To run the application, run the MainApplication.java file or run the client.jar file.
+To run the client application, run the MainApplication.java file or run the client.jar file.
 A window will appear telling you to type in a host and port.
 Use the host and port above or localhost and the port you set if running locally.